XiaoMi/mace/docs/getting_started/create_a_model_deployment.rst

       - [optional] Whether to obfuscate the model operator name, default to 0
     * - winograd
       - [optional] Whether to enable Winograd convolution, **will increase memory consumption**
-    * - input_files
-      - [optional] Specify Numpy validation inputs.
-When not provided, [-1, 1] random values will be used